astenmies/cool-docs/go-cheatsheet.md

 	return flights
 }

-// We are going to split our ftFlights.
+// f - We are going to split this slice of type ftFlights, (1) pickedFlights (2) remainingFlights
-// So our function receives one ftFlights type variable
-// and returns two different ftFlights type variables.
-// ftNumber is the number of featured flights. func pickFlights(f ftFlights, ftNumber int) (ftFlights, ftFlights) {
+// ftNumber - is the number of featured flights. func pickFlights(f ftFlights, ftNumber int) (ftFlights, ftFlights) {

 	// We can return multiple values simply with a comma.
-	// Here we return the ftNumber of flights, and the remaining flights. return f[:ftNumber], f[ftNumber:]
+	// Here we return (1) pickedFlights (2) remainingFlights.
+	return f[:ftNumber], f[ftNumber:]
 }